steve1-1269/Data-Analysis-Beginner-project/README.md

    - A generic EDA notebook possibly used for template/experimentation.
    - Performs basic steps like data cleaning, null value handling, and visualization.

+7. 🎧 Spotify-YouTube Music Analysis

+ -This project analyzes a dataset of music tracks across **Spotify** and **YouTube** to uncover patterns in views, streams, likes, comments, engagement metrics, and artist trends.

 ## 🛠️ Technologies Used

 - Python 3.x